Ex-AIG's Greenberg case may be heard by NY high court

-NEW YORK, July 17 (Reuters) - New York state’s highest court could hear securities fraud charges against former American International Group chief Maurice “Hank” Greenberg and the insurance company’s former chief financial officer, Howard Smith.
+NEW YORK (Reuters) - New York state’s highest court could hear securities fraud charges against former American International Group (AIG.N) chief Maurice “Hank” Greenberg and the insurance company’s former chief financial officer, Howard Smith.

 In a single-sentence order, the state’s appellate division on Tuesday granted a motion by Greenberg and Smith to appeal its May 8 decision to send the case to trial.